Flash Memoir-

 “Of course,” he said.
 “We live in the same direction.”

-His car smelled faintly of perfume and something sour underneath, like old drinks left too long in heat.
-He fumbled with the keys longer than usual, metal scraping metal.
-When the engine finally started, the headlights cut hard into the dark, too bright, too sudden, swallowing everything in front of us.
+I leaned on him, he probably guided me forward, and into the car.
+His car smelled of perfume and something sour, like spoiled drinks left too long in the heat.
+He fumbled with the keys, metal scraping metal.
+When the engine started, the headlights cut hard into the dark, too bright, too sudden, swallowing everything in front of us.

 “Seatbelt,” he said, leaning over, his hand already there, pulling it across me.

 “Are we okay?”
 I asked.
-My voice sounded distant, like it belonged to someone else.
+I sounded like my voice belonged to someone else.

 “We’re fine,” he said.
 “Just… give me a second.”

-But the seconds stretched.
-Nothing in his tone matched the word fine.
+But nothing in his tone matched the word fine.

 “We’ll just rest,” he said.
 “Just for a bit.
 I can’t drive any further.”